-GEOL 40 Geology of Yosemite
+GEOL 40 Geology of Yosemite .5 unit

 This field course focuses on the geology of Yosemite National Park, with emphasis on the tectonic and erosional history of the area.
 The course includes study of the various intrusive rocks and the minerals they contain, as well as the relative ages of the plutons.
-Glacial erosional and depositional processes will
+Glacial erosional and depositional processes will be discussed.

-GEOL 41 Regional Geology -Field Trip
+GEOL 41 Regional Geology v1-3 units Field Trip

-18 lecture hours (1 unit) 36 lecture hours (2 units)
+18 lecture hours (1 unit)

 This field course provides an opportunity to explore specific areas of geologic interest.
 Tectonic setting, sedimentary processes and rock formation will be emphasized.
 Trip location will vary depending on season and accessibility.
 Varying amounts of hiking will be required depending on the location.
-Students are responsible for the costs of meals, transportation. and camping or lodging.
+Students are responsible for the costs of meals, transportation, and camping or lodging.